 Strengthening local nonprofit organizations

 #GivingTuesday – celebrated on the Tuesday after Thanksgiving – is recognized as a “global day of giving” fueled by the power of social media and collaboration.
-Twenty-three northern Lake County nonprofit organizations are participating with support of matching grants from HFNLC.
+Twenty-three northern Lake County nonprofit organizations are participating this year with support of matching grants from HFNLC.
 HFNLC will match any new or increased donation from individuals to these organizations.
 Click here for a list of participating organizations.

 System capacity building